singh-man/books/crackingTheCoding/10_sortingAndSearching.md

 In classic binary search, we compare x with  the  midpoint to figure  out  if x belongs on the  left or the right side.
 The  complication here is that the  array  is rotated and may  have  an  inflection point.
 Consider, for example, the  following two arrays:
 ```
 Arrayl:  {10, 15,  20,  0, 5}
 Array2:  {50,  5,  20, 30, 40}
 ```

-Note  that both arrays have a midpoint of 20, but5appears on the  left side of one and on the  right  side of the  other.
+Note  that both arrays have a midpoint of 20, but 5 appears on the  left side of one and on the  right  side of the  other.
 Therefore, comparing x with the midpoint is insufficient.

 However,  if we  look  a bit  deeper, we  can  see  that one half  of the  array  must be  ordered  normally (in increasing order).
 We can  therefore look  at  the  normally ordered half  to  determine whether we  should search the  left or right half.